TarrySingh/Awesome-ChatGPT-Resources/README.md

 To get started, you can do the following:
 1. **Participate**: Join me in updating this as more folks add more cool tools powered by GPT.
 2. **Clone it**: Simply clone this repository if you like and follow it whle we keep this updated.
-3. **And, Star it ❤️** : We would appreciate if you can show your love
+3. **And, Star it 🌟 please** : We would appreciate if you can show your love ❤️ 🙂

 ---